5starland/21Days-website/_pages/privacypolicy.md

 ##### Data Retention

-Letalk stores the personal information as long as it is necessary to fulfill the purpose for which the data has been collected.
-This means that Letalk deletes your personal information when such information is no longer necessary, unless we have a legitimate interest to retain such data for longer periods or are required to do so by any applicable law.
+「21 days speak」 stores the personal information as long as it is necessary to fulfill the purpose for which the data has been collected.
+This means that 「21 days speak」 deletes your personal information when such information is no longer necessary, unless we have a legitimate interest to retain such data for longer periods or are required to do so by any applicable law.
 Statistics which have been anonymized may be saved thereafter.

 ##### Data security

-Letalk safeguards the security of the data you send us with physical, electronic, and managerial procedures, taking into consideration the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of processing your personal information.
+「21 days speak」 safeguards the security of the data you send us with physical, electronic, and managerial procedures, taking into consideration the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of processing your personal information.
 While we strive to protect your personal information, we cannot ensure the security of the information you transmit to us, and so we urge you to take every precaution to protect your personal data when you are on the Internet.

 ##### Third party sites

-Our App and Website may contain links to other apps and websites operated by other companies.
-Letalk does not share your personal information with those apps and websites and is not responsible for their privacy practices.
+Our App and Website may contain links to other apps and websites operated by other companies. 「21 days speak」 does not share your personal information with those apps and websites and is not responsible for their privacy practices.
 We encourage you to learn about the privacy policies of those companies.
-Some of these third-party apps and sites may have permission to include the Letalk logo, even though they are not operated or maintained by Letalk.
-Although we choose our business partners carefully, Letalk is not responsible for the privacy practices of apps and websites operated by third parties that are linked to our website and App.
+Some of these third-party apps and sites may have permission to include the 「21 days speak」 logo, even though they are not operated or maintained by 「21 days speak」.
+Although we choose our business partners carefully, 「21 days speak」 is not responsible for the privacy practices of apps and websites operated by third parties that are linked to our website and App.
 Once you have left our website or App, you should check the applicable privacy policy of the third-party website or app to determine how they will handle any information they collect from you.
-We may provide services based on third party applications and content tools on Letalk’s website or App.
+We may provide services based on third party applications and content tools on 「21 days speak」’s website or App.
 These third parties may automatically receive certain types of information whenever you interact with us on our website or App using such third-party applications and tools, based on such third parties’ privacy statements.

 ##### Changes to this privacy policy

-Letalk will amend this policy from time to time.
-If we make any substantial changes in the way we use your personal information we will make that information available by posting a notice on Letalk’s website.
+「21 days speak」 will amend this policy from time to time.
+If we make any substantial changes in the way we use your personal information we will make that information available by posting a notice on 「21 days speak」’s website.

 Our website and mobile application may link to external sites that are not operated by us.
 Please be aware that we have no control over the content and practices of these sites, and cannot accept responsibility or liability for their respective privacy policies.